 Summer is a time for rejuvenation, relaxation, and adventure.
 Luckily, river trips provide perfect doses of sublime scenery, exhilarating whitewater, and chances to explore wild and rugged canyons.
 Multi-day rafting trips allow stress to flow downstream along with pine needles, and brainwaves to slow down for a much-needed break from computer screens and rush hour.
 Perhaps now, more than any other time, our attention spans are split between infinite fast-paced commitments, making opportunities to slow down a rare treat.

 River trips can be the ultimate way to achieve paramount leisure and revitalization; but for many first-timers, or even seasoned river rafters, feeling relaxed is not a given.
 Dropping everyday comforts to travel into the wilderness; such as your bed, cell phone, or family members (the furry ones too!), can be stressful in itself.
 Guides are trained to provide mouth-watering food and row guests through whitewater safely, but being outside 24/7 under the sun in unfamiliar conditions can be foreboding, even to the most adventurous individuals.

 Knowing how to prepare to stay comfortable is necessary to ensure the best-possible river trip.
 I’ve compiled a list of some personal gear, and some tips I have learned over years of rafting to maximize comfort levels while on the water, and in camp.

-A major part of feeling comfortable on a raft and in camp, means coming prepared with the gear you need.
+A major part of feeling comfortable on a raft and at camp means coming prepared with the gear you need.
 Holiday will provide a packing list and ensure everyone is taken care of, however, over the years I have discovered a few items that help maximize every river trip experience.
 You’ll want to make sure to pack for a variety of weather.
 While a majority of our trips take place during the summer months, that is no guarantee for nice weather.
 A spare thermal layer, rain jacket, good wool socks, and hat can save you a lot of heartache.

 Sunglasses & Chums (and a backup pair!):